somikdhar729/somikdhar729/README.md

 <p> I'm a <b>Computer Vision/Robotics Software Engineer</b> 🤖 on a relentless pursuit to chart new territories in autonomous navigation and computer vision.
 I am focused on innovating and streamlining autonomous navigation systems.
 I'm committed to advancing the field of robotics and computer vision with practical, impactful research.
 With a steadfast commitment to make prototypes a reality, I harness my technical acumen to engineer not just products, but **pioneering solutions** that redefine our technological landscape.🌐🛠️

-<br> <b>It's about crafting a legacy of revolutionary breakthroughs that transform how we interact with technology and the world around us.</b></p>
+<b>It's about crafting a legacy of revolutionary breakthroughs that transform how we interact with technology and the world around us.</b></p>

 About me